-Clog the bleeding opening.
-Rubbing a soft, solid substance into the close-trimmed nail will stop the bleeding.
-Soap is the perfect substance for this because it also cleans the wound.
+Although powdery substances work best to help the blood of your dog's injured and bleeding nail coagulate, you can also try rubbing a soft, solid substance into the close-trimmed nail to stop the bleeding.
+Unscented soap is the perfect substance for this because it also cleans the wound.
 Scrape your dog's affected nail across a bar of soap until the bleeding slows and stops.

 In addition, you can use a wet tea bag to apply pressure to the bleeding until it stops.
 Afterward, put a little bit of crushed ice within a paper towel and hold it on the nail until the bleeding stops completely.
 Bandage the nail and keep your dog off of her feet for around 30 minutes.